AHCChan/Table_Tools/README.txt

 Please ensure you have Python 2 installed on your computer.
 Please ensure you are using the correct version of Python to run this program.

+Table_to_Table.py and Join.py are self-contained and don't require any additional files.
+They can be run as-is.
+All others require supporting files which will need to be obtained from other repositories.
+(See SETUP)

 INSTRUCTIONS (SETUP)